jeandjoseph/community/Azure/acr/acr-cloud-build.md

 ```

 #### 7 View build history and lock a production image
+ - ACR Task Runs are the execution records generated every time you run an Azure Container Registry Task.
+ - Each run captures the full lifecycle of a build or execution operation — including logs, timestamps, status, and the task definition used.
+ - Where images and manifests describe what you built, task runs describe how it was built and what happened during execution.
 ```bash
 az acr task list-runs \
     --registry acrdemosvc \